idaholab/moose/framework/doc/content/source/userobject/InterfaceValueUO_QP.md

-# InterfaceValueUO_QP
+# InterfaceQpValueUserObject

-## IMPORTANT NOTE
+## IMPORTANT NOTES
 *** Any derived class of InterfaceUserObject does not support yet getMaterialProperty, please use auxvariables***

+*** This userobejct only support multiprocessing.
+Threading is not supported at this time  ***

 ## Description
-!syntax description /UserObjects/InterfaceValueUO_QP
+!syntax description /UserObjects/InterfaceQpValueUserObject

-InterfaceValueUO_QP is a user object computing and storing average values across an interface for each quadrature.
+InterfaceQpValueUserObject is a user object computing and storing average values across an interface for each quadrature.
 The kind of average value are the one available in [InterfaceValueTools](/InterfaceValueTools.md).

 The stored value can be converted into an AuxVariable by using [InterfaceValueUserObjectAux](/InterfaceValueUserObjectAux.md) AuxKernel.